 Magpul MOE SL

 Magpul’s SL Carbine stock and SL-K models provide a very robust and capable stock option for a carbine.
-The SL Carbine is the full-sized model, and the SL-K is a more compact design with a smaller footprint.
+The SL Carbine is a full-sized model, and the SL-K is a more compact design with a smaller footprint.
 Different strokes size-wise, but same functionality.
 The MOE SL stocks provide an excellent cheek weld that’s big and robust.
 It’s well beyond what most of us expect from a carbine stock.

 With the advent and popularity of LPVOs on carbines, these stocks provide the cheek weld needed to squeeze out that precision fire.
 An ambidextrous level makes it easy to adjust the stock, and a variety of sling points make it easy to sling it up.
 The K does lack QD slots, but the full-sized variant does not.
 It’s a modern stock that locks up tight and provides the accuracy you want.